Save energy and reduce your carbon footprint.

 Please have a read of our advice below to help you:

 - Do not leave the heating on for extended periods of time.
 One of the biggest savings in energy can be made by only having the heating on when you need it.
-Using a timer is best, because your thermostat is designed to turn your heating system on and off to keep your home at the temperature you set it – this should not be above 21 degrees in the morning or when you are home in the evening and turned down or off overnight or when you are not at the property.
+Using a timer is best, because your thermostat is designed to turn your heating system on and off to keep your home at the temperature you set it – this should not be above 21 degrees when you are home and turned down 12 degrees overnight or when you are not at the property.
 If you’re unsure how to use your heating or need help setting up the timer function, please send us a photo of your boiler and thermostat control so we can get instructions to you

-- Do not regulate the heating by opening a window, instead you must turn the thermostat down or turn the heating off.
+- Remember to set the temperature relative to the time of year.
+During the winter months this is likely to be a little higher than the summer, the maximum temperatue should never be any more than 21 degrees.
+During the summer months the set temperature should be 18 degrees.
+Please be vigilant to the change in seasons and ensure you change the set temperature and timer as appropriate.
+Do not regulate the heating by opening a window, instead you must turn the thermostat down or turn the heating off.
 Lots of radiators come with a TRV control which you can adjust in each room too

 - Don’t dry clothes on radiators – not only can be lead to issues with condensation and damp, but you also waste a lot of energy through the process and your house wont heat up effectively.
 It’s better to dry clothes naturally on airer.
 They will dry quicker than you think.

 - If you are all away for long periods of time turn the heating down to 10 degrees.
 This will be good for your usage to counter act high usage periods.

 - Where you have one, make sure you entirely fill your dishwasher before using it.
 Also remember to only use the washing machine when you have a full load

 - Only fill the kettle to boil as much water as you need and ensure other cooking facilities are not left on when not in use